3 Killers among us

 This article is dedicated to Dumptruck, Panic and Professor Ratigan who lost their lifes to these killers

-They are among us everyday without us knowing it, they live on our skin, they live in our soil.
-It is not until we get a small cut or an compromised immunesystem they will cause us harm.
-I learn it the hard way that these killers are all to common among our birds.
+They are among us every day, often without us even knowing it.
+They live on our skin, in the soil, and all around us.
+It's not until we get a small cut or have a compromised immune system that they can cause harm.
+I learned the hard way that these silent killers are far too common among our birds.

 STAPHYLOCOCCUS AUREUS